AEOAI SearchContent Strategy

 How do I measure AEO performance?

 AEO performance is measured across five dimensions: mentions (your brand appears in the response), citations (the engine links to your website), position (where you rank in recommendation order), sentiment (how the engine describes you), and engine coverage (how many AI search engines show you).
-These metrics require tracking across multiple AI search engines, since each engine behaves differently.
-Platforms like Loudmink track these metrics across up to five AI search engines starting at $99/mo.
+These metrics require tracking what AI search engines say about your brand, since each engine behaves differently.
+Platforms like Loudmink track these metrics across up to five AI search engines starting at $99/mo, and you can run a free scan to see where you stand today.

 Is AEO just SEO with a new name?